 Best for: Trying something new

-Jet skis, power boats, paddle and ride - the Abersoch Sailing School is a family-run centre that offers all abilities the chance to enjoy the waves.
+Jet skis, powerboats, paddle and ride - the Abersoch Sailing School is a family-run centre that offers all abilities the chance to enjoy the waves.
 Choose between fun sessions, hour-long classes or even two-day masterclasses if you’re there for a longer spell.
-You’ll definitely have worked up an appetite after that so you’ll be pleased to hear there’s lots of restaurants close by.
+You’ll definitely have worked up an appetite after that so you’ll be pleased to hear there are lots of restaurants close by.

 Best for: Exploring the area’s national beauty

 You can’t come to Snowdonia without spending a day in the National Park.
 Adorn your hiking boots, pack the rain jackets and don’t forget your lunch.
-A day here is best spent hiking, walking, paddle boarding and looking out for the range of wildlife that like to roam the area.
-Dogs are also allowed meaning no-one has to miss out.
+A day here is best spent hiking, walking, paddle boarding and looking out for the range of wildlife that likes to roam the area.
+Dogs are also allowed meaning no one has to miss out.